-Speakup, written by Kirk Reiser and Andy Berdan, is a screen review package for the Linux operating system.
+Speakup, originally written by Kirk Reiser and Andy Berdan, is a screen review package for the Linux operating system.

 Speakup allows you to interact with applications and the GNU/Linux operating system with audible feedback from the console using a synthetic speech device.